 I could have said the same thing about myself at that age, but would have been too insecure to admit it.
 I also struggled with finding a topic and worried I wasn’t interesting enough.
 And I hadn’t faced down a monumental challenge that demonstrated my courage or strength of character.

-Looking back at my younger self, I think I underestimated the challenge of just trying to overcome being “average” in an age that rewarded passions, talent and extraordinary ability.
+Looking back at my younger self, I think I underestimated the challenge of trying to overcome being “average” in an age that rewarded passions, talent, and extraordinary ability.

 Take my twelve years of piano lessons.
 I started when I was in first grade.
 I learned how to read music and made my way slowly through lesson books.
 I didn’t realize how mediocre I was until I attended a music camp in high school.
-By then played piano for ten years, a majority of my life.
+By then, I had played piano for ten years, a majority of my life.

 It was only when the first student, and then the second, went up to play their audition piece in front of everyone that I realized that I was way out of my league.
 Their pieces were memorized; to me they sounded like professionals.
 I sat in my chair, piano book in hand, trying to figure out how to escape from that room before my turn came, trying to figure out what I would do for the next two weeks.